AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 My special thanks to users of www.segeln-forum.de for testing.

+Update:

+Version 1.1 03.08.19: Added support for Auto and Standby (Key 5 and 6).

 # Hardware
 The circuit diagram and the PCB layout are shown in the hardware section of this repository.